monash-emu/AuTuMN/README.md

 # TODO

-- link to optima optimization
-- fit to Phillippines output
-- Link to macroeconomic model
-- make cost-coverage curves from data
-- feed cost-coverage curves into model

-# Bosco TODO:
-- change set_scaleup_var to set_scaleup_param to allow complex combination of scaleups
-- curve fitting to data
-- search for BOSCO comments in the source code

 # James TODO:
-- make time to commence treatment a program / time-variant
-- time-varient birth and death functions might be fun to add
+- age stratify with view to simulating treatment of latent infection
+- Xpert improvement in diagnostic algorithm
+- allow scenarios to be scaled-up over varying time periods
-- start coding for running scenarios
+- population stratification for at-risk groups
-- MCMC incorporation
+- tidy existing spreadsheet and plotting code
+- organise spreadsheets so that any country can be run without inputs
-- new/retreatment stratification
+- new/retreatment stratification?

 # Current TB dynamic transmission model